ptti/ptti/README.md

 ```

 and `t` will be an array of times, and `traj` will be an array of
 each observable (compartment) for each time.
+A full example of this
+programmatic use is available in [examples/ukfitting.py].

 Of the other arguments, `interventions` specifies interventions and
 `rseries` causes an extra column to be added to the trajectory for the